Moist Fruit cake

-Ours was a typical Nigerian home, with plenty of relatives and helps living in, so in the morning of cake baking day, everybody knew what was expected of them.
+Ours was a typical Nigerian home, with plenty of relatives and live in helps, so in the morning of cake baking day, everybody knew what was expected of them.

-Meanwhile the eggs were cracked, first into a small bowl before dumping into the egg basin.
+Meanwhile, the eggs were cracked, first into a small bowl before dumping into the egg basin.
 This was done to avoid adding a spoilt egg accidentally and thereby ruining the whole batch.
-So egg after egg was checked this way till all the crates were done.
+So egg after egg was checked this way until all the crates were done.

 Lined tins filled, cakes baked and cooled, doused with more brandy, wrapped tightly in plastic bags then aluminium foil and stored in covered basins.
 She would meticulously feed the cakes with brandy week after week, wrapped and put them back in their basins.
 You were only allowed to look and long for that far away day.
 She said the cake had to mature before it will be eaten, so it helped age and ripen the cake, thereby building and intensifying the flavour.
 Those Fruit cakes of hers were legendary within our circle.